 - Don't just rely on the skills listed in a job post.

 - Do your research and look for the "unwritten requirements" of the Hiring Manager.

 - Be specific with the hard skills you put in your resume.

-If you are interested in a further training, I have an awesome 3-day FREE video training series called Landing Interviews Guaranteed.
+If you are interested in a further training, I have an awesome free masterclass video training called Landing Interviews Guaranteed.
 In this course, I will walk you through how to prepare, pass, and land interviews with multinational companies.
-It’s really high quality and each video runs for about 30 minutes.

 This is a short video of what I say about it:

 P.S.
 Would you do me a favor?
 If you think you found great value from this article, can you then please share it with your network?
 The SHARE buttons are on the left.
 Thanks!
 If you share it on LinkedIn, please remember to add me to your LinkedIn connections.
 In fact, you may want to browse through my connections in LinkedIn as well.
 I have many connections who are executive recruiters.